DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

   - All inbound and outbound traffic must be restricted to that which is required for the data environment.
   - All inbound network traffic is blocked by default, unless explicitly allowed and the restrictions have to be documented.
   - All outbound traffic has to be authorized by management (i.e. what are the whitelisted category of sites that can be visited by the employees) and the restrictions have to be documented
-  - {{CompanyName}} will have firewalls between any wireless networks and the data environment.
+  - {{companyName}} will have firewalls between any wireless networks and the data environment.
   - Disclosure of private IP addresses to external entities must be authorized.
   - The firewall rules will be reviewed on a six months basis to ensure validity and the firewall has to have clean up rule at the bottom of the rule base.
   - No direct connections from Internet to the data environment will be permitted.
 All traffic has to traverse through a firewall.

 ## 11. Password Policy

-All users, including contractors and vendors with access to {{CompanyName}} systems, are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.
+All users, including contractors and vendors with access to {{companyName}} systems, are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords.

   - All vendor default accounts and passwords for the systems have to be changed at the time of provisioning the system/device into the company network and all unnecessary services and user/system accounts have to be disabled.
   - All unnecessary default accounts must be removed or disabled before installing a system on the network.